pantheon-systems/documentation/source/_docs/terminus.md

 ## Contribute
 Terminus is open source!
 View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.

-## Alpha Support
+## Support
-Need help with Terminus Alpha?
-[Open an issue on Github](https://github.com/pantheon-systems/terminus/issues/new) to submit Alpha feedback/bugs.
-For non-feedback/bugs and questions around general Alpha usage, email terminus.alpha@pantheon.io
+Need help with Terminus?
+[Open an issue on Github](https://github.com/pantheon-systems/terminus/issues/new) to submit feedback/bugs.
+For non-feedback/bugs and questions around general usage, email terminus@pantheon.io

-## Clearing Redis Cache
-Click **Clear Caches** within the target environment on the Site Dashboard or use the [Redis command-line client](/docs/redis/#clear-cache) to clear Redis cache.

 <div class="terminus-pager">
   <hr>